pkra/peterkrautzberger.org/_posts/2010/2010-10-07-gain-conference-retrospectively-conclusion.md

 permalink: 0037/
 ---

 Well, this has been going on for too long… This final post should have concluded the mini-series weeks ago.
 Instead, it has prevented me from writing about anything else.
-So let me conclude with some late notes and my answers to the feedback questionaire.
+So let me conclude with some late notes and my answers to the feedback questionnaire.
 I will not go back to the individual posts to refresh my memory, instead, I will write simply what I remember now which is probably more important since it will dominate my long time memory of the whole event (but I will use my notes for this post which sort of developed while writing the rest).

 ### pros and cons